 Cat-proofing your fence gives your cat complete access to your whole garden.
 Ask your local council if they have restrictions on fence extensions or adjustments.
 Below are ways you can cat-proofing your existing fence:

 These additions may also keep other cats from entering your garden.

 You can confine your cat in an enclosure attached to an existing structure or have a free-standing enclosure.

 In an enclosure, provide your cat a warm dry bed, shelter from wind and rain, and shade from the sun and access to fresh water and a place to toilet (away from where they are fed).
 They’ll also enjoy having access to platforms at different heights and climbing structures.

 There are commercial free-standing enclosures available, you can design and construct your own or commission a contractor.
 The size of your free-standing enclosure will depend on the number of cats you have and how they behave together.
-Allow at least 2 square metres of floor area for each cat and at least 2 metres of height*.
+They need enough space to be comfortable.